 For all the projects, be it completed or on-going, I am glad to know that it does help the communities and making their lives better.

-I couldn’t be more grateful to God for pampering my life after hearing all the stories and the difficulties of theirs living a life out there.
+I couldn’t be more grateful to God for pampering my life after hearing all the stories and the difficulties of their living life out there.

-This making me even more convicted that I should make this journey my forever calling.
+This made me even more convicted that I should make this journey my forever calling.

 Without meeting up my child, this whole journey could be meaningless.

 After correspondences through letters for the past three years, finally I met my child.

 I can’t forget the little shyness on his face when he grinned during our first met.